Aged Care Transition to Practice Program

 • maintain effective therapeutic relationships with older adults, their support network, professional colleagues and other stakeholders.

-Approximate hours of study are 95 hours.
+Approximate hours of study are 83 hours.

-• Introduction and Orientation to the program (Purpose, defining goals and expectations)
+• Introduction and orientation to the program (purpose, defining goals and expectations)

 • Responsibilities of approved aged care providers

-• Governance, mandatory registration standards, portfolio development
+• Governance, mandatory registration standards

-• Medication management
+• Medication Management

 • Polypharmacy